DominicReneSchu/RFT/en/facts/docs/society/perpetrator_projection.md

 All elements named are part of the systemic resonance field and take effect even where they are not explicitly mentioned.
 Belonging is systemically invariant—regardless of perspective or language use.

+---

+> *"Truth needs no alliance.
+Only clarity."*

+---

 #### Further Reading

 * Arendt, H.: “The Origins of Totalitarianism”